 You can temporarily turn off both notification banners and notification sounds by turning on Quiet hours.
 This feature can be turned on and off either from the context menu of the notification centre icon in the notification area, or by using the Quiet hours quick action button in the Action centre, which is described in a section below.

-A Notification banner is a small window which temporarily appears above the notification area, and it's also sometimes called a toast notification.
+A Notification banner is a small window which temporarily appears above the notification area, and it's also often called a toast notification.
 Jaws does not automatically read a notification banner, but unfortunately Jaws 17 does not.
 While a notification banner is still open, you can move to it by pressing Windows key + V. By default, notification banners stay open for about 5 seconds before closing, but you can increase this time to give yourself more time if you need to move to them, as described in the Time notification banners remain open section of the Customizing section.

 A notification banner may contain controls for actions related to the notification, and always includes a dismiss this notification button.
 Once the notification banner is the focus, you can also dismiss it by pressing Delete.
 In rare cases where more than one notification banner is open, if you tab past the dismiss this notification button, you'll move to another notification banner.